 Walker registration form

 The Walking for Health walker registration form should be completed by all participants before joining a walk.
-It contains relevant questions to help us to monitor who we are reaching and what impact the programme has.
+We have made changes to the walker registration form in order to comply with GDPR.

 If a new walker consents to receive a link via email to take an anonymous health survey, it will be emailed to them by the Ramblers Walking for Health national programme team.
 For individuals without an email address, a paper version of the health survey is available, which you can download below.
 This health data should then be entered into Survey Monkey, using the Survey Monkey link below.

 Health walk register